davanstrien/Introduction-to-Digital-Scholarship-and-Open-Research/open_science_digital_scholarship.md

 # Internet publishing

 >'GGG is a purely electronic journal, with no paper edition.
 This opens up the possibilities of using true multimedia data types in the presentation of a paper.
-As the capabilities of the World Wide Web grow it will be feasible to have papers containing animations, sound, video, active computer models, etc.' - https://web.archive.org/web/19970709001656/http://ggg.qub.ac.uk:80/ggg/papers/index.html
+As the capabilities of the World Wide Web grow it will be feasible to have papers containing animations, sound, video, active computer models, etc.' - http://ggg.qub.ac.uk:80/ggg/papers/index.html

+---

+# GGG Journal

 ![GGG](images/GGG_journal.jpg)